+TRIP NOTES

+BELIEVE ACHIEVE INSPIRE

 TREK BURMA (MYANMAR) BURMA-MYANMAR

-Fri 06 Oct - Sun 15 Oct 2017
+Fri 01 Feb - Sun 10 Feb 2019

-In aid of your choice of charity

-06 Oct - 15 Oct 2017

-10 DAYS | BURMA-MYANMAR | TOUGH

-Arguably South East Asia's best kept secret, Myanmar is a mystical blend of unique culture, regal history, jaw-dropping views and a magnificent temple-lined landscape.
+In aid of your choice of charity 01 Feb - 10 Feb 2019 10 DAYS | BURMA-MYANMAR | TOUGH Arguably South East Asia's best kept secret, Myanmar is a mystical blend of unique culture, regal history, jaw-dropping views and a magnificent temple-lined landscape.
 This challenge ventures to the beautiful Inle Lake through the Shan Hills.
 Here we trek for five days through mountainous tribal villages and staying in Buddhist monasteries along the way.
 The itinerary includes a full day at Inle Lake, one of Burma's most beautiful attractions.
 Explore the lake by private boat, passing villages on stilts inhabited by the local Intha people who still practise the ancient traditions of their forefathers.
 The challenge ends in the modern, bustling city of Yangon (formerly Rangoon).

-- · Uncover the secrets of magical Myanmar - Encounter local Burmese villagers, still practising the traditions of their ancestors - Overnight in traditional Buddhist Burmese monasteries - Explore the wonders of the beautiful Inle Lake - A guide-led tour of the city of Yangon, formerly Rangoon
+- · Uncover the secrets of magical Myanmar - · Encounter local Burmese villagers, still practising the traditions of their ancestors - · Overnight in traditional Buddhist Burmese monasteries - Explore the wonders of the beautiful Inle Lake - A guide-led tour of the city of Yangon, formerly Rangoon

-YOUR CHALLENGE DAY BY DAY

-DAY 1 Fri 06 Oct

-International Departure from London

-The day has arrived and it's finally time for the long-awaited departure to Burma (Myanmar).
-Here we meet the rest of our team and the Charity Challenge representative, before saying goodbye to family and friends.

-DAY 2 Sat 07 Oct

-Arrive Yangon and onwards to Heho

-Upon arriving in Yangon, the group will be transferred to a location near the airport for a rest and refreshments.
-Later we head back to the airport for an internal flight to Heho, in the central district of Taunggyi.

-Once in Heho, the group will check in to tonight's accommodation.
-This evening there will be a challenge briefing and the first team dinner together.

-DAY 3 Sun 08 Oct

-Trek Heho - Myin Hmu Village (approximately 5 to 6 hours)

-Wake up refreshed for the start of our trekking adventure!
-Over the course of the next five days we will encounter the Danu and Taung Yoo tribes as we pass through several villages.
-Follow dirt trails through lush green forests, which open out into the vast tea plantations that support the local villages.
-After lunch it's three hours to Myin Hmu, where we overnight in a monastery.

-DAY 4 Mon 09 Oct

-Trek Myin Hmu - Nawa Taung (approximately 6 to 7 hours)

-Today's route takes in more of the Pindaya area, including hill tribe villages and pine forests.
-Be prepared for boggy terrain, though it will get rockier as we approach the limestone caves at Oo Min.
-During the afternoon we continue to trek through villages and open agricultural land, visiting Di Gone before arriving at Nawa Taung.
-We dine in the village and overnight in another monastery.

-DAY 5 Tue 10 Oct

-Trek Nawa Taung - Nan Ta La Te (approximately 6 to 7 hours)

-Rise and shine early as we venture further into the Shan Hills on a two hour trek to Myin Ka, a small village resting high in the misty mountains.
-We will hike across undulating terrain, passing villages located on the ascents.
-From Myin Ka it's another hour towards Luot Pyin, where we stop to refuel before continuing onwards to Nan Ta La Te, for the night.

-DAY 6 Wed 11 Oct

-Trek Nan Ta La Te - Hti Taing (approximately 5-6 hours)

-This morning will be spent experiencing traditional village life in Nan Ta La Te, before the day's trek begins.
+YOUR CHALLENGE DAY BY DAY DAY 1 Fri 01 Feb International Departure from London The day has arrived and it's finally time for the long-awaited departure to Burma (Myanmar).
+Meet the rest of your team and the Charity Challenge representative at the airport and get ready for the adventure!
+DAY 2 Sat 02 Feb Arrive Yangon and onwards to Heho Upon arriving in Yangon they will be time to grab a refreshment and little rest before continuing the journey on an internal flight to Heho, in the central district of Taunggyi.
+Once in Heho, check in to tonight's accommodation and evening receive your challenge brief and get enjoy getting to know your team over dinner.
+DAY 3 Sun 03 Feb Trek Heho - Myin Hmu Village (approximately 5 to 6 hours) Wake up refreshed for the start of your trekking adventure.
+Over the course of the next five days experience and meet the Danu and Taung Yoo tribes as you trek dirt trails through lush green forests, vast tea plantations.
+The evening will be spent in Myin Hmu overnighting in a monastery.
+DAY 4 Mon 04 Feb Trek Myin Hmu - Nawa Taung (approximately 6 to 7 hours) Today's route takes in more of the Pindaya area, including hill tribe villages and pine forests.
+Be prepared for boggy terrain, though it will get rockier as you approach the limestone caves at Oo Min.
+During the afternoon continue trekking through villages and open agricultural land, visiting Di Gone before arriving at Nawa Taung.
+In the evening dinner will be had in the village and you will overnight in a monastery.
+DAY 5 Tue 05 Feb Trek Nawa Taung - Nan Ta La Te (approximately 6 to 7 hours) An early rise today for your continued adventure further into the Shan Hills to Myin Ka, a small village resting high in the misty mountains.
+Hike across undulating terrain to Myin Ka before heading on to Luot Pyin where you will stop to refuel before continuing onwards to Nan Ta La Te, for the night.
+DAY 6 Wed 06 Feb Trek Nan Ta La Te - Hti Taing (approximately 5-6 hours) This morning will be spent experiencing traditional village life in Nan Ta La Te, before the day's trek begins.
 Then it's on to Kgone Hla for lunch.
-This afternoon's trek is considerably flatter than on previous days, but more exposed to the scorching sun.
-The route passes by rice paddy fields and plantation fields, en route to the village of Hti Taing where we spend the night.
+This afternoon's trek is considerably flatter than on previous days, but more exposed

-DAY 7 Thu 12 Oct